thoughtspot/thoughtspot.github.io/_app-integrate/reference/search-data-api.md

 - The API does not support **in-query formula** definitions.
 To use a formula, first create it on the worksheet or a table using the ThoughtSpot UI, and then use the named formula inside the API query.

 - Users must be **authenticated** and have **read access** to the data source.

+- Your browser locale must be `en-US`.
+Swagger does not accept other variations of English, such as British English, or other languages.
+You can change your preferred locale in your browser settings.